neopragma/sociabletests/java-observations.md

 **After May 1**

 There were two separate issues initially.
 First, my own understanding of the Nullables pattern was incorrect.
 I wrote more code than necessary to implement most of the ideas in the model.
 The second issue looks like a language-specific problem.
 It takes more code to implement an infrastructure wrapper with an Embedded Stub in Java than it does in JavaScript.
+There are fewer classes now than I had originally, but there remains quite a lot of "extra" code that effectively duplicates the functionality of mocks and stubs, but has to be written and maintained directly.

 ## Unused code in production